yashikagandhi/DivingThroughTheOcean/README.md

-# Diving Through The Ocean
+# Google CSSI Project-Diving Through The Ocean

 Welcome!
 Play a game while you help save the ocean of trash.